Red Lump in Your Dog’s Eye? Learn About Cherry Eye

-Cherry eye can be diagnosed by the appearance of the affected eye during the veterinary exam.
-And sometimes this condition can occur in both eyes.
+Cherry eye can be diagnosed by the appearance of the affected eye during a veterinary exam.
+Sometimes, both eyes can be affected.

-As its name would indicate, cherry eye appears as a red swollen mass on the lower eyelid.
+As its name would indicate, cherry eye appears as a red, smooth, swollen mass in the inner lower corner of the eye.
 Other symptoms include a thick discharge and your dog pawing at his eye.
-It may be large and cover a portion of the cornea or it may be fairly small, according to VCA hospitals.
+The mass may be so large that it covers a portion of the eye, or it may be just a small swelling, according to VCA hospitals.

-Sometimes, the condition may just show up periodically and then return to its normal position under the eyelid.
+Sometimes, the condition may just show up periodically, and with the gland returning to its normal position under the eyelid.
 You’ll want to consult with your vet at any sign of cherry eye.